Student Portal Information Architecture and Interface Design

 I took on the challenge as the sole designer and researcher over a 12-week period and delivered:

-A restructured information architecture and content structure, improving usability and informed by user research insights
+A restructured navigation and content structure, improving usability and informed by user research insights

-Accessible and aesthetically pleasing user Interface updates, increasing usability and creating visual consistency informed by heuristics and UI best practices
+Accessible and aesthetically pleasing user Interface updates informed by heuristics and UI best practices, creating visual consistency

 Product

-The Mount Mary student portal is essential to student and staff success.
-Students, employees, and alumnae use the website to:
+The My Mount Mary student portal is essential to student and staff success.
+Students, employees, parents, and alumnae use the website to:

 Review and register for classes